Consultation Letters For U.S. Visas

 P-2 Visas are for Canadian artists or musicians entering the United States through a government-recognized reciprocal exchange program.
 If you need assistance with P-2 Visas, please contact our Canadian Office at 416.391.5161 or here.

 P-3 Visas are for groups that are culturally unique—for example, musicians who perform folk music of their home country.

-No. AFM issues consultation letters for artists and groups in which instrumentalists make up least 50% of the personnel.
-Other unions issue consultation letters for artists such as dancers, actors, stage managers, stage technicians, operatic singers and writers.
+No. AFM issues consultation letters for artists and groups in which instrumentalists make up at least 50% of the personnel.

 We need all of the following information to issue a consultation letter:

 - Completed the AFM Consultation Letter Questionnaire form.